adasomg/the-missing-clojure-intro/README.md

 other=> (ns user) ;;ok back to user

-user=> ; libraries in Clojure will come in their own namespaces, Clojure ships with some built-in ones

-user=> (require 'clojure.string) ;; unloaded namespaces have to be required first, like clojure.string nil
+; libraries in Clojure will come in their own namespaces, Clojure ships with some built-in ones user=> (require 'clojure.string) ;; unloaded namespaces have to be required first, like clojure.string nil